-If the registration was successful, redirect the user to the Home page.
-If there is an error, or the validations don’t pass, display an appropriate error message, using a system dialog (window.alert).
+If the registration was successful, redirect the user to the home page.
+If there is an error or the validations don’t pass, display an appropriate error message using a system dialog (window.alert).

 Logout (5 pts)

 The logout action is available to logged-in users.
 Send the following request to perform logout: